DFE-Digital/education-benchmarking-and-insights/documentation/testing/test-plans/20240807_reelase-test-plan.md

 6. [218538 Data sources page - link to census data](https://dev.azure.com/dfe-ssp/s198-DfE-Benchmarking-service/_workitems/edit/218538) The content on data sources pages has been updated.
 The changes will be verified in preprod.
 7. [216448 POST-MVP Content Updates - school homepage and schools we chose](https://dev.azure.com/dfe-ssp/s198-DfE-Benchmarking-service/_workitems/edit/216448) This is also content update.
 Tested in test and will be validated in preprod.
 8. [221270 In Year Balance incorrect on Trust Pages](https://dev.azure.com/dfe-ssp/s198-DfE-Benchmarking-service/_workitems/edit/221270) The in year balance on the trust homepage has now been corrected and tested in test.
 The numbers will be validated again in preprod.
+9. [216448 https://dev.azure.com/dfe-ssp/s198-DfE-Benchmarking-service/_workitems/edit/216448](https://dev.azure.com/dfe-ssp/s198-DfE-Benchmarking-service/_workitems/edit/216448) This is content update and has been tested in dev/test.
+Will be verified again in preprod.
 ### Updates Not to be Tested:
 1. [213294 Migration platform to .NET 8](https://dev.azure.com/dfe-ssp/s198-DfE-Benchmarking-service/_workitems/edit/213294) We updated our APIs to .net 8 and full regression testing was conducted in test.
 2. [219333 Add anonymous user requests to MI Dashboard](https://dev.azure.com/dfe-ssp/s198-DfE-Benchmarking-service/_workitems/edit/219333) The addition of tracking cookie opt-out means some user requests will be not be able to be correlated to individual users.
 These is now displayed as their own metric in the Users MI dashboard part.